Palaeos: Palaeos Contents

 Units marked with an asterisk are placeholders and contain little material.
 These units will be expanded in de course.

-The numbers at the left refer to the numeration used in the old Palaeos com.
+The numbers at the left refer to the numeration used in the old Palaeos.
 Some of the previous units have been subdivided, while several have been merged, and some new units for small eccentric taxa added, reflecting the phylogenetic uncertianty regarding the group in question.
 Note that the old numbering doesn't necessarily follow the current phylogenetic sequence.
 MAK111021

 10: Chordata: tunicates, amphioxus, Haikouella